 In accordance with our Bylaws and Article VI of our Articles of Incorporation, members of our Board of Directors are elected to three classes of staggered terms consisting of three years each.
-At this annual meeting of our shareholders, three directors will be elected to Class III of the Board of Directors to hold office for a term of three years until our annual meeting of shareholders in 2015, and until their respective successors shall be duly elected and qualified in accordance with our Bylaws.
+At this annual meeting of our shareholders, three directors will be elected to Class I of the Board of Directors to hold office for a term of three years until our annual meeting of shareholders in 2016, and until their respective successors shall be duly elected and qualified in accordance with our Bylaws.

-Nominees for director at the annual meeting are Michael H. Madison, Steven R. Mills and Stephen D. Newlin.
-Two nominees for director, Messrs.
-Mills and Newlin, are presently members of our Board of Directors.
-Mr. Mills was appointed to the Board of Directors in October 2011 and is a nominee for election for the first time.
-Mr. Madison is not currently a member our Board of Directors and is standing for election for the first time.
-Both Messrs.
-Mills and Madison were identified by third party search firms.
+Nominees for director at the annual meeting are Jack W. Eugster, Gary L. Pechota and Thomas J. Zeller.
+All nominees are presently members of our Board of Directors.
 The proxies will vote your stock for the election of the three nominees for director, unless otherwise instructed.
 If, at the time of the meeting, any of such nominees are unable to serve in the capacity for which they are nominated or will not serve, events which the Board of Directors does not anticipate, it is the intention of the persons designated as proxies to vote, in their discretion, for such nominees as the Governance Committee may recommend and the Board of Directors may propose to replace those who are unable to serve.
 The affirmative vote of a plurality of the votes cast at the meeting is required for the election of the nominees to the Board of Directors.
 This means that the three nominees with the largest number of votes "For" will be elected as directors.
 A properly executed proxy marked "Withhold authority" with respect to the election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for purposes of determining whether a quorum is present.